 - Eggshell barriers, sawdust or beer traps are a few effective techniques for containing slug and snails, which are detrimental to bean seedlings

 - You could install bamboo poles or plant spirals at both points of each row and tie some rope between them to help hold them upright.
-Check out Juliana Flexible Plant Spirals for your French beans.

 - An oscillating hoe is the simplest tool for hand weeding to maintain the field around the seedlings weed free and aerated